 - More comprehensive coverage funds in HSAs are often quite limited and might not be adequate to cover the needs of a plan member who is seriously ill.
 Maximums can be set in EHC plans to ensure more comprehensive coverage is there for plan members who need it. - Greater control limit coverage to medical conditions where there is sufficient clinical evidence of cannabis showing therapeutic benefit.
 Sun Life has developed an effective and convenient prior approval process to accomplish this.
 There are no such controls available with HSAs.

 How Sun Life's coverage works:

-To obtain reimbursement for medical cannabis, Sun Life plan members must follow the ACMPR process as well as obtain prior approval from Sun Life Financial.
+To obtain reimbursement for medical cannabis, Sun Life plan members must follow the federal regulations1 to access their medical cannabis, as well as obtain prior approval from Sun Life Financial.